Codingworld786/PDF-Extraction-HUB/README.md

 # 📄 Universal PDF Extraction & Comparison Toolkit 🚀

 ## 📌 Overview
-This repository brings together various PDF extraction tools—such as **pdfplumber, Doctr, DocuPanda, pdf2image, PyMuPDF, and more**—into a single platform.
+This repository brings together various PDF extraction tools—such as **pdfplumber, Doctr, pdf2image, PyMuPDF, Marker, Extract Thinker, pptx2md, Tesseract and more**—into a single platform.

 Our goal is to help developers **compare and evaluate the performance** of different PDF parsing solutions, **saving time and enhancing productivity**.